ipython-contrib/jupyter_contrib_nbextensions/README.md

 Contributing
 ============

-To learn how to setup a development enivornment and contribution guidelines, see [CONTRIBUTING.md](./CONTRIBUTING.md).
+To learn how to setup a development environment and for contribution guidelines, see [CONTRIBUTING.md](./CONTRIBUTING.md).

 Changes
 =======